-- 3.4 Pilots in command should be instructed to file a report each time they exercise discretion.
+- 3.0.3 The extent to which a pilot in command is authorized in abnormal circumstances to exceed the operator's limitations on flight duty periods as described in his approved scheme, must be clearly defined in the Operations Manual.
+Instructions on this point should be clear and concise, so that a pilot in command can readily determine the extent of his discretionary powers. - 3.0.4 Pilots in command should be instructed to file a report each time they exercise discretion.
 If the normal limitations are exceeded by more than 2 hours, the report should be forwarded by the operator to the Authority.
 In other cases, the report should be retained by the operator for a period of six months.
-CAA Inspectors will examine such reports from time to time in their routine surveillance of the operator. - 3.5 Operators are required to maintain and provide readily interpreted records for each crew member.
+CAA Inspectors will examine such reports from time to time in their routine surveillance of the operator. - 3.0.5 Operators are required to maintain and provide readily interpreted records for each crew member.
 It follows that there must be suitable arrangements for collecting the information necessary to compile the records.
-Accurate records are essential to persons responsible for the rostering of crew member. - 3.6 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight duty and rest periods and for processing discretion reports should be clearly defined and assigned to a member of the management personnel.
-The name of the person concerned, or the title of the office that he holds, must be included in the Operations Manual. - 3.7 These requirements apply in relation to an aircraft operated or registered in Uganda which is either - - 3.7.1 Engaged on a flight for the purpose of commercial air transport; or - 3.7.2 Operated by an air transport undertaking; - 3.8 The requirements do not apply in relation to a flight made for the purpose of instruction in flying, given by or on behalf of a flying club or a flying school, or an organization which is not an air transport undertaking.
+Accurate records are essential to persons responsible for the rostering of crew member. - 3.0.6 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight duty and rest periods and for processing discretion reports should be clearly defined and assigned to a member of the management personnel.
+The name of the person concerned, or the title of the office that he holds, must be included in the Operations Manual. - 3.0.7 These requirements apply in relation to an aircraft operated or registered in (State) which it is either - - 3.0.8 Engaged on a flight for the purpose of commercial air transport; or - 3.0.9 Operated by an air transport undertaking; - 3.10 The requirements do not apply in relation to a flight made for the purpose of instruction in flying, given by or on behalf of a flying club or a flying school, or an organization which is not an air transport undertaking.